A New Two-dimensional Model-based Subspace Method for Large-scale Unconstrained Derivative-free Optimization: 2D-MoSub: Some properties of 2D-MoSub

-\begin{assumption} The objective function $f$ is bounded from below, twice continuously differentiable, and its second-order derivatives are bounded.
-Let $M$ represent an upper bound on $\left\Vert \nabla^2 f\right\Vert$.
-There exists an infinite set of integers $\mathcal{K}$ such that
+The following results reveal the convergence of \texttt{2D-MoSub}. \begin{assumption} The objective function $f$ is bounded from below, twice continuously differentiable, and its second-order derivative is bounded.
+Let $C$ represent an upper bound on $\left\Vert \nabla^2 f\right\Vert$.
+There exists an infinite set $\mathcal{K}\subseteq\mathbb{N}^+$ such that

-1) there exists \(\varepsilon_1 > 0\) such that \( \left\|\bm{P}_k\nabla f(\x_k)\right\|_2 \geq \varepsilon_1 \left\|\nabla f(\x_k)\right\|_2 \) for \(k \in \mathcal{K}\), where \(\bm{P}_k\) is the orthogonal projection from \({\Re}^n\) to the 2-dimensional subspace \(\mathcal{S}_{\y_1^{(k)},\y_2^{(k)}}^{(k)}\);
+1) there exists \(\varepsilon_1 > 0\) such that \( \left\|\bm{P}_k\nabla f(\bx_k)\right\|_2 \geq \varepsilon_1 \left\|\nabla f(\bx_k)\right\|_2 \) for \(k \in \mathcal{K}\), where \(\bm{P}_k\) is the orthogonal projection from \({\Re}^n\) to the 2-dimensional subspace \(\mathcal{S}_{\dd_1^{(k)},\dd_2^{(k)}}^{(k)}\);

-2) $f(\x_{k+1})-\inf_{\dd \in \mathcal{S}_{\y_1^{(k)},\y_2^{(k)}}^{(k)}} f(\x_k+\dd) \rightarrow 0$ as $k \in \mathcal{K}$ and $k \rightarrow \infty$. \end{assumption}
+2) $f(\bx_{k+1})-\inf_{\dd \in \mathcal{S}_{\dd_1^{(k)},\dd_2^{(k)}}^{(k)}} f(\bx_k+\dd) \rightarrow 0$ as $k \in \mathcal{K}$ and $k \rightarrow \infty$. \end{assumption}

+The following theorem follows and extends Theorem 5.7 in Zhang's thesis \cite{zhang012} {(with details in its Section 5)}.

 \begin{theorem} If Assumption \ref{assumption-convergence-subspace} holds for the objective function \(f\) and \texttt{2D-MoSub}, then